-Repairing a garage door opener is usually an easy task.
+Repairing a garage door opener can be an easy task.

 The good news is that most problems with garage door openers are easily fixed without requiring any handyman skills.
-We have included a list of the most common symptoms and solutions.
+We have included a list of the most common symptoms and solutions below.

-Problem: The door does not open from wall control or remote control units.
+Garage Door Opener Problem: The garage door does not open from wall control or remote control units.

-If the door is not moving listen for a whirling noise.
+- If the door is not moving listen for a whirling noise right after you push the open button.
 If you hear something it is a good chance the motor is working but the gears are stripped.
 Your best bet is to replace the opener unless you want to spend a weekend replacing the gears.

-One final check is the safety sensors.
+- One final check is the safety sensors.
 If the garage door is stuck open and won’t close, check the safety eyes near the bottom on both sides of the door.
-If either sensor is unplugged, blocked, dirty or out of alignment the safety system on the opener will not let the opener lower the door.
-The sensors can be knocked out of alignment or the connections knocked loose in any number of ways; for example, by a lawn mower or they can become blocked by cobwebs or dirt.
-Make sure the sensors wires are connected and you see the LED light is on for both sensors.
+If either sensor is unplugged, blocked, dirty, or out of alignment the safety system on the opener will not let the opener lower the door.
+The sensors can be knocked out of alignment or the connections knocked loose in any number of ways.
+The door sensors can be hit by a lawnmower or they can become blocked by cobwebs, leaves, and dirt.
+Make sure the sensors' wires are connected and you see the LED light is on for both sensors.
 Now clean and align the sensors so they are pointing at each other.
 Try the door again.

-Refer to your owner’s manual to reprogram remotes & how to change the battery.
-Stop by our office and we will replace your battery for free!
+- Refer to your owner’s manual to reprogram remotes & how to change the battery.

 If none of the above steps work, it may be time to replace your opener with an updated system.
 Call us at 651-683-0307 to talk with a residential specialist, we are happy to assist you in choosing the right garage door opener.

 Safety Sensor near the bottom of the Rails.
 Check for red or green light to indicate power.